MFR6340/theenglishextension.org/resources/supplemental resources.md

 # Unit Booklets for Klett Program

-TEEO provides supplemental booklets to be used in the classroom in conjunction with the Klett English Program currently used in 1 Cantons throughout Switzerland.
+TEEO provides supplemental booklets to be used in the classroom in conjunction with the Klett English Program currently used in cantons throughout Switzerland.

 ## Primary School